Published on: April 14, 2022

 We are closely following the Government's announcements and a number of additional safety measures will be in place for some time and will be reassessed as we receive further guidance.

-We are well set up for remote working if needed and are confident in our ability to seamlessly deliver exceptional service for our clients.
 Please feel free to reach out to your usual contact if you have any questions or if we can provide further assistance.

 We know it is a challenging time for many, so from all of us here we send our thoughts to you, your teams, loved ones and whānau.
 If you have any questions, please don't hesitate to get in touch with your usual contact and let us know if we can be of further assistance to you.